Day 1. Arrival and birding Entebbe

 Day 12.
 Transfer to Kibale National Park

 After breakfast we drive to Kibale National Park and the Chimpanzee Forest Guesthouse.
-We drive through Queen Elizabeth National Park, cross the Equator, and along the foothills of the Rwenzori Mountains through Kasese, birding en-route and planning to arrive in time for a hot cup of tea and hopefully some new trip birds!
-Overnight: Chimpanzee Forest Guesthouse, Kibale National Park.
+We drive through Queen Elizabeth National Park, cross the Equator, and along the foothills of the Rwenzori Mountains through Kasese, birding en-route.
+Overnight: Kibale Forest Camp, Kibale National Park

 Day 13.
 Kibale National Park

 Today we bird Kibale National Park and do chimpanzee trekking!
 After breakfast, we bird the vicinity of Kanyanchu, looking for the spectacular Green-breasted Pitta and other species such as Yellow-billed Barbet, African Emerald Cuckoo, Black-billed Turaco, Narina Trogon, Blue-shouldered Robin-Chat, Sabine’s Spinetail, Chestnut Wattle-eye, and Narrow-tailed Starling, among others.
 Then we look for Chimpanzees nearby.
 We may actually also encounter a number of other primates here in addition to chimpanzees; Uganda Red Colobus, Guereza Black-and-white colobus, Grey-cheeked Mangabey, Olive Baboon, Red-tailed Monkey, and L’Hoest’s Monkey all occur in this park.
 What a day!
-Overnight: Chimpanzee Forest Guesthouse, Kibale National Park.
+Overnight: Kibale Forest Camp, Kibale National Park

-After an early breakfast we will have a game drive during the morning, getting back to the lodge in time for lunch.
-After lunch we will enjoy a boat trip on the river Nile up to the bottom of the falls, during which it is possible to view hundreds of hippos and crocodiles as well as a large variety of bird life.
-Today we hope to find birds like Northern Ground Hornbill, Black-headed Lapwing, Rock Pratincole, Swallow-tailed and Red-throated Bee-eaters, Black-billed Barbet, Spotted Palm Thrush, Speckle-fronted Weaver, White-browed Sparrow-Weaver, and more.
+For the next couple days, we’ll explore this magnificent park.
+We take game/birding drives and boat trip on the river Nile, during which it is possible to view hundreds of hippos and crocodiles as well as a large variety of bird life.
+Birds we hope to find include Northern Ground Hornbill, Black-headed Lapwing, Rock Pratincole, Swallow-tailed and Red-throated Bee-eaters, Black-billed Barbet, Spotted Palm Thrush, Speckle-fronted Weaver, White-browed Sparrow-Weaver, and more.
 Look out for mammals like the graceful Rothschild giraffe, Jackson’s Hartebeest, Uganda Kob, Oribi, Defassa Waterbuck, African buffalo, African elephant, Common Warthog, Hippo, and perhaps a Leopard or Lion.
 It is also possible that we might encounter the uncommon Patas Monkey here.

 Day 19.
 Departure